 Yes, we’re making some progress on local and state levels with regulations about private ownership of big cats.
-And the Big Cat Public Safety Act is gaining more and more support on the federal level in Congress.
+And the Big Cat Public Safety Act has become law.

 But, when it comes to smaller exotic cats, that’s a different story altogether.

 The plight of privately-owned, small wildcats

 Whether it’s servals, caracals, bobcats, or lynx, owners seem to think that, because the cat is small, it can indeed be a “pet.”
 And breeders, who sell these cats for thousands of dollars, are happy to profit off the growing desire for the cats.